Bundle up! This winter comes with a frosty bite.

 - Get rid of "hibernating" eggs.
 Wipe down surfaces that frequently hold water and harbor mosquito eggs.
 A wet sponge or towel should work a winter wonder.

-What's attracting and breeding mosquitoes around my home?
+What else is attracting and breeding mosquitoes around my home?
 Find out here.

 Cozy Up to Some Repellent